dojo/docs/dojox/app.rst

 .. js ::

   "views": {
-    //simple view without any children views or scenes
+    // simple view without any children views or scenes
-    //views can has its own dependencies which will be loaded
+    // views can has its own dependencies which will be loaded
-    //before the view is first intialized.
+    // before the view is first intialized.
     "home": {
       "type": "dojox.app.view",
       "dependencies":[